mcarr823/pico-gpio-net-client/README.md

 ## What is it?

-PGNC (pico-gpio-net-client) is a Kotlin library for interacting with a [pico-gpio-net daemon](https://github.com/mcarr823/pico-gpio-net) running on a Raspberry Pi Pico.
+PGNC (pico-gpio-net-client) is a Kotlin library for interacting with a [pico-gpio-net (PGN) daemon](https://github.com/mcarr823/pico-gpio-net) running on a Raspberry Pi Pico.

-It abstracts away the nitty-gritty of communicating with the daemon, so you can utilize human-readable client commands instead of manipulating raw byte data.
+It abstracts away the nitty-gritty of communicating with PGN, so you can utilize human-readable client commands instead of manipulating raw byte data.

 ## Example usage